 According to Barlett in his Empowerment Theory, three dimensions are termed entry points.
 Through Barlett's view, empowerment of the poor needs to be conducted by emphasizing technical, educational, and social intervention.
 The three dimensions then intervene integrally and can produce actual actions, which include: (1) provision of access to resources and services; (2) empowerment that emphasizes self-directed analysis, and (3) decision-making and action, and the adoption or acquisition that leads to increased production, consumption, and income.
 Based on this theory, indigenous Papuan women's empowerment activities can be categorized into these three dimensions.
 First, the implementation of technical interventions.
 This dimension is conducted to create or use various hardware or software to achieve the interests of economic activities.
-In its implementation, Yoboy Village has utilized social media to sell home industry products.
-An Investment Gallery is constructed to introduce the capital market by the Office of Women Empowerment and Child Protection in Jayapura.
+In its implementation, Yoboy Village has utilized social media to sell by the end office of Women Empowerment and Child Protection in Jayapura.
 There has been an effort to reach the broadest possible market.
 However, it has yet to be obstructed due to the limited legality of home industry businesses owned by indigenous Papuan women.

 Second, there are educational interventions.
 Knowledge transfer has been conducted in the form of training and FGDs.
-Yoboy Village regularly builds partnerships with a few parties to support the knowledge of indigenous Papuan women who begin home-based industries.
-For instance, there have been activities with the Office of Women Empowerment and Child Protection, the Indonesia Stock Exchange, and the Ministry of Tourism and Creative Economy.
+Yoboy Village regularly builds partnerships with a few parties to support the knowledge of indiger as Papuan women who begin home-based industries.
+For instance, there have been active swith the Office of Women Empowerment and Child Protection, the Indonesia Stock Exchange, and the Ministry of Tourism and Creative Economy.
 The transfer of knowledge from these partners, then seen through the research results presented, has been quite successful.
 Indigenous Papuan women of Yoboy Village can enhance their creativity to generate good self-confidence.

-Third, social interventions are needed to enable low-income people to interact and adapt with individuals or community groups and broader life patterns to support broader access to economic improvement.
+Third, social interventions are needed to enable low-income people to interact and adapt with individuals or pmmunity groups and broader life patterns to support broader access to economic improvement.
 The Office of Women's Empowerment and Child Protection and local village officials have adequately facilitated various forums enabling interaction to increase access to a better economy.
 However, some domestic problems inherent to women and indigenous peoples still obstruct these interactions.

 Hibbs (2022) revealed different things in Yoboy Village empowerment.
-All framework factors or components of empowerment with varying degrees of success have improved.
-Leah's research focuses on the role of non-governmental organizations in assisting women's empowerment in Wales.
+All framework factors or empowerment with varying degrees of success have improved.
+Leah's research focuses in the role of non-governmental organizations in assisting women's empowerment in Wales.
 Meanwhile, the empowerment of indigenous Papuan women is dominated by government agencies, namely the Office of Women's Empowerment and Child Protection.
-If there is cooperation with non-governmental organizations so that empowerment is more diverse, then the creativity of indigenous Papuan women can be more honed.
+If there is cooperation with non-governmental organizations so that empowerment is more diverse, then the creativity of indigenous Papuan women can more honed.
 In addition, competent institutions in their fields must also resolve the barriers to the empowerment of indigenous Papuan women.